wongsingfo/comp-sys/docs/prog-lang/prog-lang.md

 Uniqueness of Types (However, in some languages, a term may have multiple types)

 Syntactic sugar; Derived form; Abbreviation for a term.

+## Reference

+computational effect / side effect / impure feature

+Haskell expresses side effects using _monadic_ action.

+In most programming languages, variables are mutable.
+A variable provides both

+- a name that refers to a previously calculated value, and
+- the possibility of overwriting this value with another (which will be referred to by the same name)

+In some languages (e.g., OCaml), these features are separate.
+There are three basic operation:

+- allocation `ref`
+- dereference `!`
+- assignment `:=`

+Aliasing sometimes confounds programmers and compilers:

+`lambda r: Ref Nat. lambda s: Ref Nat. (r := 2; s := 3; !r)`

+A reference names a _location_ in the _store_ (a.k.a _heap_ or _memory_).
+We can think of the store as a partial function from locations to values!

+Store typing: a finite function mapping locations to types.